JafKc/siglauncher/README.md

 # Siglauncher
 This is Siglauncher, a Minecraft launcher made with Rust and the Iced GUI library.
-Siglauncher supports both Vanilla and Fabric and works only with Windows and Linux.
+The launcher is compatible with Vanilla, Fabric, and Forge, and is designed to run on both Windows and Linux.

+### Features
+* Simple and intuitive GUI
+* Version installer
+* Compatibility: works with any vanilla release, Fabric and Forge.
+* Game performance: optimized java flags and Feral's Gamemode(linux).
+* Works in offline mode.

 ![image](https://github.com/JafKc/siglauncher/assets/109480612/48401a3d-0e08-4843-9f71-a75145661eea)

 ### Installation
-##### Build method
+###### Build method
 Requires Git and Rust to be installed.
 Type the following commands:

 ```bash